 Stable Homotopy theory

-The Thom spectrum is a connective spectrum whose associated infinite loop space is the classifying space for cobordism:
+The universal real Thom spectrum MO is a connective spectrum whose associated infinite loop space is the classifying space for cobordism:

-In particular, is naturally identified with the set of cobordism classes of closed -manifolds.
+In particular, is naturally identified with the set of cobordism classes of closed -manifolds (Thom's theorem).

 For vector bundles

 First recall the following two basic facts about the construction of Thom spaces.
 See at Thom space this prop..

 For and to vector bundles, let be the direct sum of vector bundles of their pullbacks to .
 The corresponding Thom space is the smash product of the individual Thom spaces: